Forex trading for beginners Part 1: Financial Markets

 • Major international events.

-The primary goal of fundamental analysis is to assess and forecast the impact of these factors on currency price dynamics.
 As a FOREX trader, you will need to stay up to date on global economic and political developments that can influence the market.

 2. Technical Analysis

-Technical analysis focuses on the historical price movements of currencies.
-It involves analyzing charts that display price fluctuations over specific time periods.
 By examining past trends and patterns, technical analysis provides insight into the current state of the market and helps in predicting future currency movements.

 Technical analysis is based on the principle that price movements reflect all factors influencing the market, whether they are economic or political.